mahir1010/MuSeqPose/ReadMe.md

 It is a user interface for the pose estimation and tracking packages of our framework [BU-CVKit](https://mahir1010.github.io/BU-CVKit/).
 It automatically scans for installed plugins and programmatically generates an interface based on the metadata provided.
-In addition, it supports standard pose estimation features such as pose and behavioral annotations, 3D reconstruction, reprojection, dynamic realtime plots, synchronized playback and camera calibration.
+In addition, it supports standard pose estimation features such as pose and behavioral annotations, 3D reconstruction, reprojection, dynamic real-time plots, synchronized playback, and camera calibration.

 <p><span style="color: #158219;font-weight: bold">Note: Video Tutorials will be added soon!</span></p>